quantumgc/Skyrmions3D.jl/docs/src/making_skyrmions.md

 ```

 By default the pion field is set equal to `(0,0,0,1)`, which is that of a vacuum skyrmion.
-So we next want to add some field structure to it...
+There are various ways to add structure to it.

 ## Rational Maps